 The power dynamic will be interesting to see, but there wouldn't be much point appointing Conte if the handbrake was still on.
-They either give him all the tools to build Tottenham in his image or it'll be a another disastrous 18 months.
+They either give him all the tools to build Tottenham in his image or it'll be another disastrous 18 months.

 Spurs fans are allowed to be excited by Conte.
-Fresh off a title win, he's a more progressive coach than most give him credit for, and there are enough players in the squad for him to get a tune out of.
+Fresh and rested off a title win, he's a more progressive coach than most give him credit for, and there are enough players in the squad for him to get a tune out of.

 Does that make you feel any more optimistic?
-Probably not if you're of a Tottenham persuasion.
+Maybe not if you're of a Tottenham persuasion.
 It never seems to work out.
 But the signs are good and the manager is excellent, and that shouldn't get lost in the news cycle, even if the match doesn't quite seem to fit.